So DMX’s entire rap career really was a joke

 Is it any good?

 Short answer, ‘yes’ with an ‘if’; long answer, ‘no’ with a ‘but’.
 For you?
 If you’re an idiot, then definitely, Deadpool is a good movie.
-Again, though, I’m talking about the good kind of idiot.
+Again, though, I’m talking about the good kind of being an idiot.
 Bygones?

 The first thing you have to understand about Deadpool is that it’s not any one self-contained thing, and it’s a superhero movie only as a label, like Fresca is a drink or Taco Bell is food.
 It’s more accurate to call it a love story without much sentimentality or time for true love, it’s even more accurate to call it a high-octane action movie with more low action parts than you might have expected, and it’s probably most accurate to call it a comedy, only it’s almost all punch line with no setup.